walmartlabs/lacinia/docs/tutorial/database-1.rst

 .. literalinclude:: /_examples/tutorial/project-5.clj
    :caption: project.clj
-   :emphasize-lines: 6,8-
+   :emphasize-lines: 8,10-12

-We're bringing in the latest versions of lacinia and lacinia-pedestal available at the time this page was written (something we'll likely do almost every chapter).
+We're bringing in the latest versions of lacinia and lacinia-pedestal available at the time this page was updated (something we'll likely do almost every chapter).
-Since these are now based on Clojure 1.9, it's a fine time to upgrade to that.

 We're also adding several new dependencies for accessing a PostgreSQL database: